The goals of this chapter are to:

 |10.80 – 13.00||Mudstone||Dark gray silty clay, intense bioturbation, and shells|

-Use your information from Part II to construct your stratigraphic column.
+- Use your information to construct your stratigraphic column.
 If you have computers available, you can do this digitally through the free program Sedlog (Some geologists also use another free program, PSICAT); otherwise, you can use Figure 5.13 to hand-draw your column.
 Indicate which facies of trace fossil is likely the cause of the bioturbation.
 Note: a stratigraphic column like this is exactly how geologists present lithologic data from a sedimentary core.

 Remember that not all stratigraphic units are laterally continuous, which can make correlation difficult.
 In 1820, William Smith noticed that he would occasionally find fossils while digging canals in different parts of England.
 He noted that the types of fossils changed according to his location.
 Whenever he found fossils that matched, he assumed the locations were from the same layer and made maps detailing this.
 From the maps, he predicted the types of rocks and fossils found at different locations while digging more canals.
 This made it easy to avoid “problem” rock layers and predict the best way to dig a new canal.